A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Challenges Overcome and Details on the Complex Statistical Dependencies at Stake

 Because the $\eta'_t(a_t)$ form bounded martingale increments, with probability at least $1-\delta$, the martingale $\Delta_T$ is smaller than something of the order of $\sqrt{T \ln(1/\delta)}$, e.g., by the Hoeffding-Azuma inequality.

-\paragraph{Most complex reward model: issue.} The main issue is that we do not deal with martingale increments, due, in particular, to the direct dependencies of rewards on hidden states.
+\paragraph{Most complex reward model: issue.} The main issue in the most complex reward model~\eqref{eq:reward-our} is that we do not deal with martingale increments, due, in particular, to the direct dependencies of rewards on hidden states.
 More precisely, we have, by the definition~\eqref{eq:reward-our}, that

 An argument similar to above shows that the $\eta_t(a_t)$ are martingale increments with respect to $\cFall_{t+1}$, thus their sum is controlled.

 The remaining question is thus to control

 However, the $d_t$ do not form martingale increments, nor are sufficiently close to martingale increments.
 The issue mostly lies in guaranteeing that $d_t$ is $\cF_{t+1}$--measurable; it is straightforward to find filtrations such that $\E\bigl[ d_t \mid \cF_t \bigr]$ is close to $0$, e.g., $\cF_t = \cU_t$: